cristianovitorino/tsp-gpt-rust/README.md

 - [ ] Simple logo for the project
 - [ ] Upgrade the interface from a CLI to a TUI
 - [ ] Improve the TSP handling efficiency and accuracy
+- [ ] Steadly increase the application complexity and scaling by simulating a TSP Modeling by integrating [WolframAlpha](https://www.wolframalpha.com/)
+    - [ ] Build a local, personalized database, incremented with every prompt response
+    - [ ] Simulate GPT-3 Modeling considering the database as input
+    - [ ] Integrate WolframAlpha algorithms for better accuracy
 ## Copyright

 TSP GPT-3 Rust © Cristiano Vitorino, [BSD-3-Clause license](https://opensource.org/licenses/BSD-3-Clause)